- Who does the BSA apply for?

 The implementation of the BSA takes personal circumstances into account, as defined in the Higher Education and Research Act (WHW).
 These personal circumstances include functional limitations, such as chronic illness, ADHD or physical disability.
-It is important that you report any personal circumstances as soon as possible or as soon as they occur to the academic counsellor so that they can register this information properly and discuss with you whether supervision or referral is necessary and how to minimise the impact of these circumstances on your academic performance.
+It is important that you report any personal circumstances or disabilities as soon as possible or as soon as they occur to the academic counsellor so that they can register this information properly and discuss with you whether supervision or referral is necessary and how to minimise the impact of these circumstances on your academic performance.
 A disability does not, however, automatically lead to postponement of the BSA.

 You can find more information on the postponement of the BSA page.

 - Can I get exemption for certain subject if I switch to another degree programme at TU Delft?

 That depends.
 If you have already attained credits for equivalent courses in another degree programme, you can apply for an exemption for these courses with the Board of Examiners of your new study.
 If the Board of Examiners approves your application, the following rule applies to exemptions in relation to the BSA: